aogdrummond/SEA-fish-farming-tank/README.md

 # SEA-fish-farming-tank
 Repository containing the MATLAB scripts to analyse the SPL inside a tank due to and outter sound souce.

-There were applied concepts of Statistical Energy Analysis to simulate the systems of interest and exchange of energy between them.
+There were applied concepts of Statistical Energy Analysis (SEA) to simulate the systems of interest and exchange of energy between them.

 The motivation and results are were described in the following LinkedIn article: